w3f/w3f-education/docs/Rust/section2/loops.md

 ```

 In this case, we define a mutable variable `x`.
-The while loop, which defines a condition while x is less than or equal to `10` (`x <= 10`), keeps executing the logic within until the condition for `x` is met.
+The while loop, which defines a condition while x is less than or equal to `10` (`x <= 10`), executes the logic until the condition for `x` is met.

-A while loop could also iterate over a collection, if needed:
+A while loop could also iterate over a collection if needed:

 ```rust